The Demon Headmaster (1996 TV series): Series 3 – The Demon Headmaster Takes Over (1998)

 Dinah and her brothers are pretty sure they are rid of the Demon Headmaster once and for all.
-When the army starts dismantling the biogenetic research centre Dinah contacts Professor Claudia Rowe, who is an expert on biology and genetics at the nearby university.
+When the army starts dismantling the biogenetic research centre, Dinah contacts Professor Claudia Rowe, who is an expert on biology and genetics at the nearby university.
 With Dinah's help, she saves some of the precious materials and they become friends.
-Then weird things start to happen.
+Then strange things start to happen.

 Libraries start closing and their books are taken away.
 Telephones stop working, and there is no internet access.
 People start talking like robots, even Claudia Rowe, and more and more of them seem to be wearing strange badges.
 It all adds up to one thing: the Demon Headmaster must be back.
 Dinah's search leads her to the university where she finds he has taken over the artificial intelligence project and is developing a Hyperbrain, a computer with superhuman intelligence and the potential to control all information in the world.
-Both the Demon Headmaster and the newly sentient Hyperbrain want Dinah for knowledge she possesses.
+Both the Demon Headmaster and the newly-sentient Hyperbrain want Dinah for knowledge she possesses.